Brachycephalic dogs or Brachycephalic animals have a skull conformation that develops mainly in width rather than length.

 If you have a purebred or cross-breed dog with a brachycephalic conformation, the best thing you can do is to have it evaluated as a puppy by a vet experienced in this condition.

-If there is anatomical evidence of an elongated soft palate and stenosis of the nostrils, a surgical correction of the parts is certainly worthwhile, even if there are no pathology symptoms, which can be carried out as early as 6 to 8 months of age.
+If there is anatomical evidence of an elongated soft palate and stenosis of the nostrils, a surgical correction of the parts is certainly worthwhile, even if there are no pathological symptoms, which can be carried out as early as 6 to 8 months of age.

 Why operate on dogs for brachycephalic syndrome even if it has no symptoms?